Homogeneity and heterogeneity (statistics)

 In statistics, homogeneity and its opposite, heterogeneity, arise in describing the properties of a dataset, or several datasets.
 They relate to the validity of the often convenient assumption that the statistical properties of any one part of an overall dataset are the same as any other part.
-In meta-analysis, which combines the data from several studies, homogeneity measures the differences or similarities between the several studies (see also Study heterogeneity).
+In meta-analysis, which combines data from any number of studies, homogeneity measures the differences or similarities between those studies' (see also study heterogeneity) estimates.

 Homogeneity can be studied to several degrees of complexity.
 For example, considerations of homoscedasticity examine how much the variability of data-values changes throughout a dataset.
-However, questions of homogeneity apply to all aspects of the statistical distributions, including the location parameter.
+However, questions of homogeneity apply to all aspects of statistical distributions, including the location parameter.
 Thus, a more detailed study would examine changes to the whole of the marginal distribution.
 An intermediate-level study might move from looking at the variability to studying changes in the skewness.
-In addition to these, questions of homogeneity apply also to the joint distributions.
+In addition to these, questions of homogeneity also apply to the joint distributions.

-The concept of homogeneity can be applied in many different ways and, for certain types of statistical analysis, it is used to look for further properties that might need to be treated as varying within a dataset once some initial types of non-homogeneity have been dealt with.
+The concept of homogeneity can be applied in many different ways.
+For certain types of statistical analysis, it is used to look for further properties that might need to be treated as varying within a dataset once some initial types of non-homogeneity have been dealt with.